CLOTHING AND UNIFORM

 - could be used to inflict injury to other pupils or to be used by others to do so.

 Parents in receipt of a clothing grant from the Council will be encouraged to purchase items which are in accordance with the school dress code.
-Approval of any requests for such grants in other circumstances is at the discretion of the Assistant Chief Executive, Education, Youth and Communities.
+Approval of any requests for such grants in other circumstances is at the discretion of the Executive Director of Education and Families.
 Information and application forms may be obtained from any school or First Stop Shop.
-Parents are entitled to receive a clothing grant if they are in receipt of any of the following benefits: Income Support, Job Seeker’s Allowance (income based), Employment and Support Allowance (income related), Universal Credit, housing benefit, council tax rebate.
+Parents/Carers are entitled to receive a clothing grant if they are in receipt of any of the following benefits: Income Support, Job Seekers’ Allowance (income based), Employment and Support Allowance (income related), Universal Credit (with an income below £610 per month), housing benefit, council tax rebate.

 Whilst in general terms it would not normally be the policy of the authority to exclude a pupil from school solely on the basis of his/her dress, persistent refusal to respond to a reasonable dress code may be deemed to be a serious challenge to the head teacher’s authority and to be detrimental to the well being of the whole school community.
 In such circumstances a head teacher may justify the use of the school discipline procedure.